 This advanced one year algebra program is only available in the 8th grade.
 It includes instruction in greater depth than the traditional algebra course.
 Students will attach meaning to the abstract concepts of algebra by using tables and graphs to interpret equations and inequalities and to analyze functions.
 Matrices will be used to organize and manipulate data.
 Computers, spreadsheets, and graphing calculators or computer graphing simulators will be used to solve problems.
-Near the end of the school year, students will take the Standards of Learning (SOL) Algebra I test.
+Students will take the Standards of Learning (SOL) Algebra I test.

-ALGEBRA, FUNCTIONS & DATA ANALYSIS
+ALGEBRA, FUNCTIONS AND DATA ANALYSIS